fmcgeough/fmcgeough.github.io/_posts/2017-05-21-elixir-agent.md

 time that the data was last updated.

 There is no storage of this data across restarts of the web app.
 This was not that important since the information is refreshed every 10 minutes anyway.
-There is no queue of work with more than one GenServer since currently the work completely fairly rapidly and there was no need to introduce that small amount of additional complexity.
+There is also no queue of work with more than one GenServer since currently the work completely fairly rapidly and there was no need to introduce that small amount of additional complexity.

+A web page (controller, template, view) per problem area is associated with each of the problems that this background task finds.
 A typical controller is almost no code as well:

     def index(conn, _params_) do
       args = BackgroundStorage.get(:abandoned_devices) |> build_args()